-Piet Everaert, a Non-Executive Director, is a partner in the law firm VWEW Advocaten in Brussels, which rendered legal services to each of Probel and Tensor during 2006-2009.
+Piet Everaert, a Non-Executive Director, is a partner in the law firm VWEW Advocaten in Brussels, which rendered legal services to Probel since 2006.
 This business relationship is ongoing to date.

-The Group has undertaken certain other transactions with related parties as disclosed in Note 23 to the audited consolidated financial statements for the year ended 31 December 2010.
+The Group has undertaken certain other transactions with related parties as disclosed in Note 22 to the audited consolidated financial statements for the year ended 31 December 2011.